Anupdavda/Online-Education/README.md

-# Online Education Enrollement Estimator: Project Overview
+# Online Education Enrollment Estimator: Project Overview

-* Created a project to predict future online education enrollement rate to based on student's feedback.
+* Created a project to predict future online education enrollment rates based on students' feedback.
 * Engineered features to convert Categorical values to Numerical Values.
 * Performed  Principal Component Analysis (PCA) to reduce the dimensionality of the features.
 * Compared Recall Score to evaluate baseline and reduced dimension model